 Death Canyon near Jackson Hole in Grand Teton National Park, Wyoming, USA.

-On the drive to the trail-head, the Grand Teton Range consumes the view and early morning sunrise lends a pink-orange glow to the summits of the tall mountains.
+On the drive to the trail-head just north of Jackson Hole, the Grand Teton Range consumes the view and early morning sunrise lends a pink-orange glow to the summits of the tall mountains.

 Past Phelps Lake, the trail begins to climb aggressively, again on switchbacks, to regain and exceed all the elevation just given away.
 The day is bright, sunny and warming up rapidly.
 Layering down is required to stay comfortable.
 The trail is rugged but spectacular as the sun enters the canyon and reflects off silver, mica and pyrite particles that sparkle like diamonds underfoot.